Design an experiment and launch it into space!

 Far Horizons has a mission: bringing real space exploration down to Earth and into the hands of students, volunteers, and the public.
 For over twelve years, we have designed and built experiments with participants of all ages and sent them to the stratosphere aboard high-altitude balloons.
 We mentor, experiment, design, launch, and explore.

-Far Horizons was started in 2006 as the brainchild of astronomers Geza Gyuk and Mark Hammergren.
+Far Horizons was started in 2006 as the brainchild of two Adler astronomers including Geza Gyuk.
 They were excited by the opportunity high-altitude balloon missions offered as a hands-on science and engineering experience.
 Over the next twelve years, the team grew and has since launched approximately 100 stratospheric missions with hundreds of experiments on board.
 What started as an interesting exploration by two Adler astronomers has grown to engage hundreds of students, volunteers and participants every year in over a dozen programs.

-The Adler Planetarium is grateful to Bears Care and the Peggy and Steve Fossett Foundation for supporting Far Horizons.
+The Adler Planetarium is grateful to the Peggy and Steve Fossett Foundation for supporting Far Horizons.

 Do you want to follow our high-altitude balloon flights live?
 Check out our upcoming flight schedule.
 Most flights launch between 11:00 am and noon.
 A typical flight takes about two hours.
 To follow live, go to aprs.fi and enter KC9LHW-11 or KC9LIG-11 in the “Track Callsign” box during the flight.
 By mousing over any of the points along the flight you can see the altitude, velocity, and direction of our payload!